First Book's Impact

 Putting new books in the hands of the children who need them most

-Forty-two percent of children in the United States — more than 30 million — live in low-income households.
+Forty-five percent of children in the United States – more than 32 million – live in low-income households.
 Most of these children have no age-appropriate books at home, and the classrooms and programs they attend are woefully under-resourced.
 Approximately two-thirds of these schools and programs cannot afford to buy books at retail prices.

 That’s where we come in

 A recognized leader in social enterprise, First Book has pioneered groundbreaking channels to provide new books and educational resources at deeply reduced prices — and for free — to schools and programs serving children in need.

 We provide teachers and program administrators with greater purchasing power and access to high-quality books that otherwise would not be available to them.
 Through First Book, educators can create enriched learning experiences for their students, and the children can enjoy an ongoing supply of wonderful new books.